-No matter what distance your ride is, it is important to train before the event.
-This will make the event much more enjoyable and you will get better results.
+No matter how long your ride is, it is important to train before the event.
+You will enjoy the ride much more and you’ll get better results.
 A lot of charity rides offer training rides and programs for you.
 Check your event’s website for training info.
 If you just need to log some miles on your bike, check out some of our ERIK’S Group Rides.
 We have rides for all styles and levels of riding.
 Training can also help you identify any issues your bike may have so you can get them fixed ahead of time.

-If you are training for an event it is VERY important that you get your bike serviced BEFORE the ride or race.
-Nothing is worse than getting 10 miles out on your 150 mile charity ride to find out that your bike doesn’t shift out of the hardest gear or that your brakes are rubbing on the wheel.
+Even before training for the event, it is important that you get your bike serviced.
+Nothing is worse than getting 10 miles into an 80-mile charity ride only to find out that your bike doesn’t shift out of the hardest gear or that your brakes are rubbing on the wheel.
 Get your bike into the shop before you start training to make sure everything is working properly.
 Visit our service page for more information on repair services.

 Getting your bike fit properly is probably one of the most important things you can do to prepare for events and races.
 It helps you get more comfortable and more efficient on the bike.
 A fit can benefit anyone from a casual rider to a racer.

 You can read more on the topic here: Sizing Versus Fit.
 A bike fit will make a world of difference however you are planning to use your bike this summer.
-It will bring you more comfort and add power and efficiency to your pedal strokes.
+It will help you enjoy the ride more and go further.

-Events and races are supposed to fun and enjoyable.
-So make sure to plan ahead so that event day is less stressful and so that you are able to finish with a smile on your face.
+Charity events and races are supposed to be fun and enjoyable, and planning ahead can make event day less stressful so that you can finish with a smile on your face.